AntonyMorar/AntonyMorar.github.io/README.md

 - `page.hbs` - Used for individual pages
 - `tag.hbs` - Used for tag archives, eg. "all posts tagged with `news`"
 - `author.hbs` - Used for author archives, eg. "all posts written by Jamie"

-One neat trick is that you can also create custom one-off templates by adding the slug of a page to a template file.
-For example:

 - `page-about.hbs` - Custom template for an `/about/` page
 - `tag-news.hbs` - Custom template for `/tag/news/` archive
 - `author-ali.hbs` - Custom template for `/author/ali/` archive